 This is adapting.

-And by the way, I started to notice something about that precious to-do list: everything still got done.
+And, by the way, I soon started to notice something about that precious to-do list: everything still got done.
 No, not each day.
 Not by a long shot.
 But over time.

 This past summer was a hot mess.
 I was separating from my husband, moving into a new house, learning to co-parent effectively, taking on as much work as I could, and raining down as much love and attention as possible on my two kids who were out of school and whose world had just been flipped upside down.
 So, naturally, self-care took a major backseat.
 I didn’t go to the gym.
 I ate carbs like it was my job.
 I went a year without a haircut.
 I went out with friends once in six months.